 2. Belle Mare Plage

 For early risers, Belle Mare Plage beach in Mauritius is a good choice to enjoy the sunrise.
-Take a dip while the sun comes up; you would be glad to add Belle Mare Plage beach to your list of must-visit tourist attractions in Mauritius.
+Take a dip while the sun comes up; you would be glad to add Belle Mare Plage beach to your list of must-visit tourist attractions among the- Mauritius sightseeing.
 Experienced swimmers can enjoy swimming in the currents, which are a bit stronger than other beaches in Mauritius.

 Famous for: Belle Mare Plage should be the undoubted choice for windsurfing and swimming.